Endesfelder-Lab/EVE-software/README.md

 pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple eve-SMLM"
 ```

-### Running instructions
-Start the software by running `eve-SMLM` in the terminal

-Optional:<br>
+#### Optional
 EVE can read and process event-based data in `.npy` and `.hdf5` format.
 Additionally the `.raw` format of [Prophesee](https://www.prophesee.ai/) can be used.
 If you have `.raw` data that you want to analyze you need to install the [Metavision SDK from Prophesee](https://docs.prophesee.ai/stable/installation/index.html) beforehand.
 We recommend using `.hdf5` whenever possible, as this is a hierarchical data format optimized for efficient saving and reading of large files.

+### Running instructions
+Start the software by running `eve-SMLM` in the terminal

 ## Quick Start Guide